Battle of Upperville Summary

-In early May 1863, Confederate General Robert E. Lee’s Army of Northern Virginia soundly defeated Major General Joseph Hooker’s Army of the Potomac at the Battle of Chancellorsville.
-Despite the Rebel victory, Lee’s army was in need of food, horses, and equipment after the battle.
-With northern Virginia ravaged by two years of combat, Lee decided to take the war to the North.
+In early May 1863, Confederate General Robert E. Lee and his Army of Northern Virginia soundly defeated Major General Joseph Hooker and his Army of the Potomac at the Battle of Chancellorsville.
+Despite the Confederate victory, Lee’s army needed food, horses, and equipment after the battle.
+With northern Virginia ravaged by two years of combat, Lee took the war to the North.

 To mask his intentions and screen the assembly of his invasion force, Lee stationed his cavalry, commanded by Major General J. E. B. Stuart, at Brandy Station, a few miles northeast of Culpeper.
-On June 9, Union Major General Alfred Pleasonton’s Cavalry Corps launched a surprise attack against Stuart’s Cavalry Division near Brandy Station.
-After an all-day fight, Pleasonton retired without discovering Lee’s main encampment at Culpeper, only six miles away.
+On June 9, Union Major General Alfred Pleasonton and his Cavalry Corps launched a surprise attack against Stuart’s Cavalry Division near Brandy Station.
+After an all-day fight at the Battle of Brandy Station, Pleasonton retired without discovering Lee’s main encampment at Culpeper, only six miles away.

 After the Battle of Brandy Station, Lee’s army continued its trek northwest toward Winchester in the Shenandoah Valley where roughly 6,900 troops were garrisoned under the command of Brigadier General Robert Milroy.
-On June 13, Lieutenant General Richard Ewell’s 2nd Army Corps reached Winchester and initiated a three-day engagement that forced Milroy’s evacuation, clearing the upper Shenandoah Valley for Lee’s advancement.
+On June 13, Lieutenant General Richard Ewell and his 2nd Army Corps reached Winchester.
+Ewell initiated a three-day engagement known as the Second Battle of Winchester that forced Milroy’s evacuation, clearing the upper Shenandoah Valley for Lee’s advancement.

 As Lee continued to move north on the west side of the Blue Ridge Mountains, he ordered Stuart’s Cavalry to move in the same direction through the Loudoun Valley on the east side of the mountains, screening the Confederate invasion force.
 Lee instructed Stuart to prevent Federal reconnaissance forces from advancing through gaps in the mountains to gather information about the Army of Northern Virginia’s movements.
 Part of Stuart’s orders included holding the Ashby’s Gap Turnpike and the Snickersville Turnpike, two strategic roads leading through the mountains.

 On the same day, Pleasonton determined to seize the hamlet of Middleburg about five miles west of Aldie, where Stuart had established his headquarters.
 A series of back-and-forth engagements over the next two days forced Stuart to withdraw about eight miles to the west and establish a new defensive line across the Ashby Gap Turnpike near the village of Upperville.
-Despite the fact that Stuart had ceded Middleburg, his forces still blocked the Ashby Gap through the Blue Ridge Mountains, and Pleasonton knew no more about Lee’s movements than he did when the fighting began.
+Although Stuart had ceded Middleburg, his forces still blocked the Ashby Gap through the Blue Ridge Mountains, and Pleasonton knew no more about Lee’s movements than he did when the fighting began.

-Meanwhile, Stuart was consolidating his cavalry in the area of Upperville.
+Meanwhile, Stuart was gathering his cavalry near Upperville.
 He deployed brigades commanded by Brigadier General Wade Hampton and Brigadier General Beverly Robertson along the Ashby Gap Turnpike.
 He also moved Brigadier General John R. Chambliss’s brigade north of the turnpike where they joined Brigadier General William E. “Grumble” Jones’s brigade near Union, Virginia.
 Farther north, Colonel Thomas T. Munford’s brigade guarded access to the Snickersville Gap.
 Finally, Stuart assigned Major John Mosby’s rangers to scout Pleasonton’s movements.